meddydev/CV/README.md

 - BSc Economics
 - Upper Second-Class Honours
 - Modules studied included Mathematical Methods, Elementary Statistical Theory and Introduction to Econometrics
-- Was the Community and Welfare officer of my halls of residence in my first and second years
+- Was the Community and Welfare Officer of my halls of residence in my first and second years

 #### Westminster School (2011 to 2018)